doncabreraphone/retroNode/README.md

 ## Dependencies

-RetroNode leverages the power of Vue.js for its core functionality, enriched with the following key libraries:
+retroNode leverages the power of Vue.js for its core functionality, enriched with the following key libraries:

 - **Vue.js** (`vue`): A progressive JavaScript framework for building user interfaces.
 - **Fabric.js** (`fabric`): A powerful library for HTML5 canvas manipulation, enabling interactive drawing and object management.
-- **Vuedraggable** (`vuedraggable`): A Vue component that allows drag-and-drop functionality, integral for the user interface of RetroNode.
+- **Vuedraggable** (`vuedraggable`): A Vue component that allows drag-and-drop functionality, integral for the user interface of retroNode.

 Additionally, **core-js** is used to ensure that the application runs smoothly across all modern browsers by providing necessary polyfills.

 ## Using Tailwind CSS

-RetroNode utilizes Tailwind CSS for styling.
-For convenience and ease of use during development, RetroNode includes Tailwind CSS via CDN.
+retroNode utilizes Tailwind CSS for styling.
+For convenience and ease of use during development, retroNode includes Tailwind CSS via CDN.
 This setup is sufficient for development and prototyping purposes.
-However, if you plan to use RetroNode in a production environment, or if you need to customize Tailwind's configuration, you may consider installing Tailwind CSS in your project.
+However, if you plan to use retroNode in a production environment, or if you need to customize Tailwind's configuration, you may consider installing Tailwind CSS in your project.

 ## To-do